Lujiang-ECUST/U-FNO-Ultrasonic-FWI/README.md

-# U-FNO-Ultrasonic-FWI
+Description
-Code for "Neural Operators for Ultrasonic Full-Waveform Inversion"
+This is the official code implementation of the UFNO-ultrasonic paper: "Neural Operators for Ultrasonic Full-Waveform Inversion" code
+The code will be made public soon.